tytydraco/yessleep/out/I_Burned_the_Dogs_Body_at_the_Crematorium_Then_I_Found_My_Bosss_Head_in_My_Car.md

 Joe must have heard it too.
 His breath hitched, sharp over the line.

-A slithering rasp clawed up from beneath the jacket I’d tossed over the thing in the footwell.
+A slithering rasp clawed up from beneath the jacket I’d tossed over the head in the footwell.
 The sound of lips parting, of something speaking through a mouth that shouldn’t be able to.

 A voice.
 His voice.